Skip to main content

 You'll also find common files like .gitignore.

-• /src/Shared.fs - Shared data between your pages.
+• /src/Shared.fs - Contains shared data and utilities accessible across multiple pages.

-• /src/Pages/ – The home for your page and layout files.
+• /src/Pages/ – Directory dedicated to page and layout files.